joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 <!-- // todo show the API adapter code  -->

-## Integrating the Spring Boot Actuator and Wavefront
+## Integrating Observability with the Spring Boot Actuator Module  and Wavefront

 <!--
     make sure that they add the following properties to each microservice: